D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Description:
 this is the part associated to advices provided by advisory systems.

+## ContextualData<!-- DEFINITION SET HEADER -->
+- Description:
+This category defines the vocabulary to describe contextual data.

 ## DataDependencies<!-- DEFINITION SET HEADER -->
 - Description:
 this definition set covers the physical dependence of a `DrillingDatPoint` on something else.